Category Archives: APPTENTIVE

 After successfully shipping the WebSDK e2e experience, I transitioned to customer interviews to get honest customer opinions to validate the business value.

-The original “Contact Us” feedback button looked amateur; it had a picture of the office and one contact form field and did not dog food their product.
-I proposed to the team to invest in the WebSDK to have feature parity with the MobileSDK.
+Appentives’ company’s core business is a customer feedback business that should be dogfooding its tooling.
+The original feedback button looked amateurish.
+It had a picture of the office and one contact form field, which was hard-coded.
+I proposed that the product team invest in a WebSDK for broader customer reach and feature parity with the MobileSDK (iPhone/Android).